amkurian/gender_classification/README.md

 Used four different classifiers for this purpose:

-1.Decision Tree Classifier
+1. Decision Tree Classifier

-2.Random Forest Classifier
+2. Random Forest Classifier

-3.Logistic Regression
+3. Logistic Regression

-4.SVC (Support Vector Classifier)
+4. SVC (Support Vector Classifier)

 Also the most accurate of prediction is also calculated using package numpy